 Another essential function of artificial intelligence in gaming is the interpretation of user data; and again this is a result of convergence in the industry.
 Traditional games were downloaded ‘whole’ and then played in a linear, unchanging fashion.
 But the rise of mobile casual gaming giants like Rovio, Supercell and Zynga has taught the games industry that gameplay itself is a marketable concept which can be flexed to perfectly meet user expectations.

-The casual gaming business pioneered the freemium model, augmented with ‘add-on purchases’, by which the profitability of a title is dependent on its audience relevance, and the mobile gaming community (plus feedback, ratings etc.) to optimise the product experience.
+The casual gaming business pioneered the freemium model, augmented with ‘add-on purchases’, by which the profitability of a title is dependent on its audience relevance, and the mobile gaming community became expert at deploying user data (plus feedback, ratings etc.) to optimise the product experience.
 Today, the same AI techniques used by marketing professionals to assess user sentiment is being deployed to maximise the relevance and enjoyability of games.

 Putting it all together, artificial intelligence and gaming are rapidly becoming symbiotic.
 While it has always operated at the cutting edge of tech to make better games, game theory is also contributing to better AI practice.
 A glimpse of the future comes from Michigan State University, where researchers have deployed AI into a game specifically to learn from each player’s behaviour.

-“We use Darwinian evolution to optimize the AI while the game is being played, which hopefully leads to arms races between players and AI, which will present players with new challenges all the time”, .
+“We use Darwinian evolution to optimize the AI while the game is being played, which hopefully leads to arms races between players and AI, which will present players with new challenges all the time”, the researchers say.